tormoder/fit/README.md

 devices".
 Fit files are created by newer GPS enabled Garmin sport watches and cycling computers, such as the Forerunner/Edge/Fenix series.

+The core decoding package requires Go version 1.5 or higher and has no external dependencies.
+At least Go version 1.7 and a few external dependencies are required for running the test suite and benchmarks.

 **Current supported FIT SDK version:** 16.20

 ### Features